 Your most dashing kaftan-and-shades combo for stylish beachside dining.

-Beachfront Tamarisk is the resort’s all-day restaurant, serving Mediterranean classics with a Cretan slant, and a focus on traditional ingredients from authentic local producers.
+Beachfront Tamarisk is the resort’s all-day à la carte restaurant, serving Mediterranean classics with a Cretan slant, and a focus on traditional ingredients from authentic local producers.
 Seafood is minutes-from-the-ocean fresh and herb-encrusted meats are slow-cooked until juicy on a wood-burning oven at the Coast by Tamarisk.
 Menoa features inventive Japanese-Peruvian cuisine.
 The interiors are modern, but close your eyes, breathe in the woody scents of smoke and caramelised meats, and you’ll feel you’re in an embracing mountain tavern.
 Maki is topped with seared salmon and seabass; bao buns brim with chicken; and duck is dosed in a truffled miso sauce.

 Màre Màre is the upbeat pool and beach bar, serving up tapas, snacks and DJ-spun deep house beats alongside classic cocktails blended with local herbs and flavours.
 Stressed-out Smiths might sample a soul-restoring smoothie, rosé all day, or a goji berry-laced Bramble No 10 sundowner.
 Yamas!